The bankruptcy application says “It is very unlikely that items you need for your daily life (eg washing machine, sofa, refrigerator) will be sold“.

 My brother’s jet skis are in my garage

-Will the OR take husband’s car which I drive?
+Will the OR take my husband’s car which I drive?

-Your marriage vows may have said “for richer, for poorer”, but to the Official Receiver you are two separate people with their own incomes, debts and possessions.
-So what matters is not who drives the car, but who owns it and who is going bankrupt.
+Your marriage vows may have said “for richer, for poorer”, but to the Official Receiver, you are two separate people with their own incomes, debts and possessions.
+So what matters is not who drives the car, but who owns it.

 If you are going bankrupt and he isn’t, any things which belong to him are irrelevant.
-If you are the registered keeper of the car, then the OR will start off assuming that the car belongs to you, but being the registered keeper is not the same as being the owner, so if you can produce proof that your husband bought the car then it will not be at risk.
+If you are the registered keeper of the car, then the OR will start off assuming that the car belongs to you.
+But being the registered keeper is not the same as being the owner – if you can produce proof that your husband bought the car then it will not be at risk.

-- to buy it from the OR, see the question about caravans above.
-If the car is worth say £3,500 someone would only have to pay £2,500 to buy it as you would have been allowed to keep a car that was worth £1,000.
+- for someone to buy it from the OR and let you continue to drive it, see the question about caravans above.
+If the car is worth say £3,500 someone would only have to pay £1,500 to buy it as you would have been allowed to keep a car that was worth £2,000.

 If my car is included in bankruptcy can I sell it to a friend to keep it